 In 2012, rather than allowing his script to simply collect dust on a shelf, Ragsdale decided to hire a professional artist to bring the epic tale to life as a full-color graphic novel.
 But even that approach required years of painful persistence.
 Ragsdale said the first artist he hired was in Great Britain, but that person lost steam after the first few months working on the project.
 The second artist he hired was in the U.S., but that person quit after six months when he landed a new job.

 “I lost a lot of money and years of time, but it was all worth it to find Pablo,” said Ragsdale.
 “I’m absolutely convinced that everything happens for a reason, and Pablo’s art truly elevates Holier Than Thou to an extraordinary level.”

 Ragsdale and Arias worked together week-in and week-out for over 18 months, bringing each page of Holier Than Thou to life in illustrated form.
 Despite their close working relationship, the two have yet to meet in person, relying instead on email and file-sharing programs to exchange ideas, notes and sketches.
-Ragsdale said he hopes to meet Arias in-person soon after the book is finally published in September.
+Ragsdale said he hopes to meet Arias in-person soon now that the book is finally published.